stardustmeg/rs-tasks/how-to-husky/README.md

 ![alt text](image-7.png)

 🌟 Success!
-The changes are commited!
+The changes are committed!

 Congrats on getting your first Husky!
 Hopefully you'll want to get more of them!